aireytf/Week1-Challenge-Horiseon/README.md

 I utilised the resources at w3schools.com in the README provided for this challenge, to apply appropriate semantic and logical structure, and to follow accessibility standards for this site.

 I had difficulty deploying this application, as only this README from my repository was being shown on the live site.
-I researched the issue on stackoverflow.com and found a solution there that worked, which was to use the deployment option of GitHub actions in pages and using Jekyll to change the source for the site from ./ to ./starter/ , to redirect inside the subfolder 'Starter' that I initally pushed to GitHub with the starter code for this challenge.
+I researched the issue on stackoverflow.com and found a solution there that worked, which was to use the deployment option of GitHub Actions in Pages and using Jekyll to change the source for the site from [./] to [./starter/] , to redirect inside the subfolder 'Starter' that I initally pushed to GitHub with the starter code for this challenge.
 This meant that the index.html inside the 'Starter' folder was being deployed to the site, as needed.

 ## License